• Latest

 The message, recorded at Clarence House late last month, aired just before a live segment from a Cambridge cancer clinic—part of the annual fundraising event aimed at boosting awareness and research.

-Should King Charles continue to reduce his cancer treatment regimen?
+Should King Charles reduce his cancer treatment plan as suggested by his doctors?

 Completing this poll entitles you to our news updates free of charge.
 You may opt out at anytime.
 You also agree to our Privacy Policy and Terms of Use.